KBNLresearch/WordEmbeddingPlayground/README.md

 ### Deep Contextual Embeddings

 - Made a notebook to explore contextual string embeddings, which can be found [here](./Notebooks/FLAIR/ContextVectors.ipynb).
 A visualisation, using TSNE, on the vector of representation of the word "vrouw" (in sentences that contain the string"de vrouw" ), can be found [here](./Notebooks/FLAIR/img/context_vectors.pdf).
+A visualisation of the mean-pooled document embeddings can be found [here](./Notebooks/FLAIR/img/document_vectors.pdf)

 - Questions to explore further:
       - What type of context do these vectors capture?
 Compare different vector representations of the same string.
-      -
       - Impact of FineTurning
       - Choice of Model?
 (Flair vs BERT)
       -